IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 complete examples, not on individual measurements.

 In the rest of the article, the aforementioned steps will be described in more detail.
-The corresponding source code can be found in the following repository:
+The corresponding source code can be found in the following GitHub
+repository:

 * [example-weather-forecast].